xcdl/xcdl.github.io-source/pages/develop/js-style-guide.md

 In each module, the `module` variable is a reference to the object representing the current module. `module` isn't actually a global but rather local to each module.

 The `module.exports` object is created by the Module system.
-Sometimes this is not acceptable; many want their module to be an instance of some class.
-To do this, assign the desired export object to `module.exports` (ilg: not recommended).
+Sometimes this is not acceptable; many want their module to be an object of their own.
+To do this, assign the desired export object to `module.exports`.

 For convenience, `module.exports` is also accessible via the `exports` module-global.
 Note that assigning a value to `exports` will simply rebind the local exports variable, which is probably not what you want to do; if the relationship between `exports` and `module.exports` seems like magic to you, ignore `exports` and only use `module.exports`.